Members area

 Understanding more about the underlying causes for the gender pay gap

-• Anyone on reduced or nil pay on 5 April 2022, is not included in the pay gap report.
-This includes anyone on maternity, sick, shared parental, paternity and work breaks, which tends to disproportionately impact more female members of staff.
-On 5 April 2022, we had 8 female staff members on reduced pay because of maternity leave.
-We had zero male members of staff on reduced pay on this date.
+• Colleagues on reduced or nil pay on 5 April 2024, are not included in the pay gap report, including anyone on maternity, sick, shared parental, paternity and work breaks, which tends to include more female staff than male.

-• We’ll continue to review our recruitment processes to remove barriers and unconscious bias and encourage the internal promotion of our staff, including opportunities for secondment to further individual development.
+• We’ll continue to review our recruitment processes to remove barriers and unconscious bias and encourage the internal promotion of our staff, including opportunities to work on squads.

 • Through our learning and development programmes we will continue our commitment to developing the skills of our people, so they maximise their potential.
-We’ll encourage their take up of a broad range of e-learning options and keep a focus on coaching and mentoring, including our continued participation in a Charity Mentoring Network scheme to support the development of our female leaders and specialists and increase female representation in the higher pay quartiles.
+We’ll encourage their take up of a broad range of e-learning options and keep a focus on coaching, mentoring, experiential workshops and a comprehensive evaluation framework.

 • We’ll continue to develop a more comprehensive data set to help understand the causes of our gender pay gap and work to address them.